AC capacitor replacement costs an average of $180

 Condenser replacement | $1,050–$5,000 |

-It’s essential to catch AC issues quickly to prevent the damage from progressing to other parts of the system.
-If you notice signs of malfunction, contact a local HVAC technician as soon as possible to keep your HVAC repair costs down.
+Catch AC issues quickly to prevent the damage from progressing to other parts of the system.
+If you notice signs of malfunction, contact a local HVAC technician promptly to keep your HVAC repair costs down.

 Scheduling annual air conditioner maintenance extends the lifespan of your system and ensures everything is working correctly.
 The cost of HVAC maintenance ranges from $75 to $200 per visit.
 During this appointment, a technician thoroughly inspects, cleans, and tunes up your AC unit.
 If they discover the need for repair, the total cost may increase.

-Compare prices from local contractors to find a budget-friendly option in your area.
+Get quotes from multiple local contractors to find a competitive price.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.